What Is Agave?

-Medically Reviewed by Neha Pathak, MD on January 03, 2023
+Medically Reviewed by Zilpah Sheikh, MD on September 12, 2024

-Agave nectar is a sweetener that you can use as an alternative to sugar.
-It’s much sweeter, so you can use less of it for the same effect.
-It's more natural than other alternative sweeteners.
+Agave nectar, also known as agave syrup, is a sweetener that you can use as an alternative to sugar.
+It looks like syrup, ranging in color from light to dark amber.
+Agave nectar is made from the processed sap of the blue agave plant (Agave tequilana), salmiana (Agave salmiana) as well as Agave americana, which is also known as maguey, or the century plant.
+Agave syrup is about one-third sweeter than white sugar, so you can use less of it for the same effect.
 It’s also vegan, so it's an attractive alternative to honey for some people.

-All parts of the agave plant can be used, but agave nectar is what you see on the grocery store shelves.
+All parts of the agave plant can be used, but agave nectar is what you are most likely to find on your grocery store shelves.

 One serving of light agave nectar (1 tablespoon) contains: